-So far our programs have only worked locally (on our own computer), but by now you probably want to share your programs with other people.
+So far, you’ve been running your sketches on your own computer, but by now you probably want to share them with other people.

-To allow other people to run one of our programs, we have to include all of the files it needs to run on a particular operating system.
+To let other people run one of your sketches, you have to include all of the files it needs to run on a particular operating system.
 Windows needs different files than Linux, for example.
-To create this OS-specific bundle, we can export our sketch as an application.
+To create an OS-specific bundle, you can export your sketch as an application.

-You can use the Processing editor to bundle your sketch into an application that can be run on a particular operating system.
+You can use the Processing editor to bundle your sketch into an application that runs on a particular operating system.
 Go to

 Export Application, which brings up this window:

-This dialog allows you to specify options for your application:
+This dialog lets you specify options for your application:

 Platforms: These checkboxes decide which operating systems an application should be created for.
-Note that you need a different application for each operating system.
-Also note that you can only create a Mac OS X application from a Mac OS X computer.
+You need a different application for each operating system.
+Note that you can only create a Mac OS X application from a Mac OS X computer.

 Full Screen: Whether you want your application to be full-screen or not.

 Embed Java: Processing is built on top of Java, so it requires Java to work.
 If you know for sure that the computer running your application has Java, then you can uncheck this box.
 Otherwise you should check it.
-This includes Java with your application, which increases it in size by 100 MB but guarantees that it’ll run even on systems that don’t have Java.
+This includes Java with your application, which increases its size by about 100 MB but guarantees that it’ll run even on systems that don’t have Java.

 Then click the